 Individual heating appliances require particular care if they are to be used safely, particularly those which are kept for emergency use during a power cut or as supplementary heating during severe weather.
 The greatest risks arise from lack of maintenance and staff unfamiliarity with them.
-Heaters should be secured in position when in use and fitted with a fire guard if appropriate.
+All heaters should preferably be secured in position when in use and fitted with a fire guard if appropriate.